chiagu925/proxmox-media-lab/README.md

-# Proxmox Home Lab — Automated Enterprise Media Infrastructure
+# Proxmox Cloud Infrastructure — Automated Enterprise Media Infrastructure

 A self-hosted, production-grade media platform built on bare metal using a Type-1 hypervisor.
 This project was designed and deployed end-to-end as a hands-on exercise in cloud architecture, infrastructure automation, and security engineering.